torvalds/linux/Documentation/filesystems/fsverity.rst

 been formatted with ``-O verity`` or had ``tune2fs -O verity`` run on it.  "verity" is an RO_COMPAT filesystem feature, so once set, old kernels will only be able to mount the filesystem readonly, and old versions of e2fsck will be unable to check the filesystem.

-Moreover, currently ext4 only supports mounting a filesystem with the "verity" feature when its block size is equal to PAGE_SIZE (often 4096 bytes).
+Originally, an ext4 filesystem with the "verity" feature could only be mounted when its block size was equal to the system page size (typically 4096 bytes).
+In Linux v6.3, this limitation was removed.

 ext4 sets the EXT4_VERITY_FL on-disk inode flag on verity files.
 It can only be set by `FS_IOC_ENABLE_VERITY`_, and it cannot be cleared.